bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Sunday, the 14-day percent change in average new cases was:
+As of Monday, the 14-day percent change in average new cases was:

 - -66% in Champaign County
 - -48% in Illinois
-- -54% in the United States
+- -52% in the United States
-- -16% worldwide
+- -13% worldwide

 <picture>
   <source srcset="https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png"